 Marian Bruce 2019

-Photo Credits: Nicole Gaurino and David Oakley.
+Photo Credits: Nicole Gaurino, David Oakley and Mark Bruce.
 Private view images copyright Bermondsey Project Space.
 Artist portrait: Ciara Nolan.